 2.4 You may be required to pay for some non-transferable and non-refundable items such as included domestic flights, and in some cases for accommodation and services at peak times of travel or where accommodation and spaces are limited.
 You will be advised of all such charges due at the time of booking and before your booking is confirmed.
 Such items may be non-refundable in the event of cancellation.

-2.5 Discounts: YellowWood Adventures recognises the loyalty of return bookers and as a way of saying ‘Thank you’, offers the following discounts off the total trip cost.
+2.5 Discounts: YellowWood Adventures recognises the loyalty of return bookers and as a way of saying ‘Thank you’, offers the following discount off the total trip cost.

-Loyalty Discount: Save 5% when booking your 2nd and 3rd adventure.
-Save 10% when booking your 4th adventure onwards.
+Loyalty Discount: Save £100 when booking your 3rd adventure.

 3. Your Contract